homiedopie/beberlei.de/drafts/monolithic_repositories_with_php_and_composer.rst

      `Fiddler <https://github.com/beberlei/fiddler>`_ that complements Composer
      to add dependency management for monolithic repositories to PHP.

-As Git becomes more ubiquitous in open-source projects and within companies, monolithic repositories containing multiple packages and repositories have become a bit of a bad practice.
+As Git and Composer becomes more ubiquitous in open-source projects and within companies, monolithic repositories containing multiple projects have become a bit of a bad practice.
 This is a similar trend to how monolithic applications are out of fashion and the recent focus on microservices and Docker.

-Yet just some years ago it was common that companies had just a single (or few) SVN repository and within it contained the code for all the projects.
-One open source example of this even today is the `SVN repository
-<http://svn.apache.org/repos/asf/>`_ of the Apache Software Foundation with a
-breath taking number of 1.672.730 commits across many of their projects.
+Composer has made it possible to create many small packages and distribute them easily through Packagist.
+This has massivly improved the PHP ecosystem by increasing re-usability and sharing.

-However recently the move towards smaller repositories is called to question by three extremely productive organizations at incredible scale (compared to the usual PHP shop) speaking about their use of monolithic repositories.
+The move towards smaller repositories is called to question by three extremely productive organizations at incredible scale (compared to the usual PHP shop) speaking about their use of monolithic repositories.

 - Facebook `mentioned on their F8 2015 conference
   <https://developers.facebooklive.com/videos/561/big-code-developer-infrastructure-at-facebook-s-scale>`_